Gazprombank executive signs up to fight for Ukraine, says fellow top executives were murdered

 “People I had known since childhood told me they were ashamed of me,” Volobuev said, explaining the decision to leave Russia and effectively quit his post at Gazprombank.

 Speaking to Ukrainian business news website liga.net, he added that he could no longer bear to work for Gazprombank.
 “I couldn’t be around those people any longer.
 Couldn’t shake their hands, smile at them, watch this war unfold on my phone screen like some awful movie, and all the while pretend that this didn’t concern me.”
-Mr Volobuev admitted that he bore some responsibility for the situation, adding “I worked for the Russian authorities for so long.”
+Volobuev admitted that he bore some responsibility for the situation, adding: “I worked for the Russian authorities for so long.”

 Volobuev is not the first top Russian executive to have left Russia since the outbreak of war.
 Lev Khasis, first deputy chairman of the board of Sberbank, left the country after nine years working for Russia’s biggest lender.
 Aeroflot’s deputy CEO Andrei Panov also relocated and stepped down after news of Russia’s invasion of Ukraine broke.

-In his interviews published late Tuesday night for liga.net and The Insider, Volobuev said that he considered a series of deaths of Russian executives involved in the energy field to have been murders.
+In his interviews published late Tuesday (April 26) night on liga.net and The Insider, Volobuev said that he considered a series of deaths of Russian executives involved in the energy field to have been murders.

-On April 18, a former Gazprombank vice-president Vladislav Avaev was found dead in his Moscow home along with his wife and daughter.
-The following day, Sergey Protosenya, the top manager of Russia’s second largest gas company Novatek, was found dead in a Spanish villa under similar circumstances.
+On April 18, a former Gazprombank vice president Vladislav Avaev was found dead in his Moscow home along with his wife and daughter.
+The following day, Sergey Protosenya, the top manager of Russia’s second-largest gas company, Novatek, was found dead in a Spanish villa under similar circumstances.
 Mr Protosenya’s wife and daughter had also been killed.

 Volobuev, who knew former Gazprombank executive Avaev, questioned the official explanation of the deaths as consecutive murder-suicides.

 “I don’t believe that those were suicides,” Volobuev told liga.net.
 He said that his own life was not under threat in Russia, and this was not why he left.
 Quite the contrary, he enjoyed a very stable life and good pay in Russia.
-But he added that “I don’t believe that [Avaev] could kill his own wife and daughter.
+But he added: “I don’t believe that [Avaev] could kill his own wife and daughter.
 I think he was framed.
 Why?
 It’s difficult to say.
 Maybe he knew something which put him in danger.”